pramnora/javascript/programs/web-apps/nav-menu/02/README.md

 ...with the particular page you are on being 'highlighted'...as italic text.

 I also created/updated the Netlify GitHub [index.html] file...
-which allows you to view/test all files in the Javascript repository.
+which allows you to view/test all files being found inside of this Javascript repository.

 https://prg-js.netlify.app/

+-(**NOTE:** The Netlify/GitHub [index.html] file...still needs to be further updated;
+as no all links are ready...or, fully up and working, yet.)-